Myanmar army, govt hold rare meeting over Rohingya crisis | Malay Mail

-YANGON, June 8 — Myanmar’s army and civilian leadership held a rare “national security” meeting today and discussed an internal investigation into the Rohingya crisis in Rakhine state, the president’s office said.
+YANGON, June 10 — Myanmar’s army and civilian leadership held a rare “national security” meeting on Friday and discussed an internal investigation into the Rohingya crisis in Rakhine state, the president’s office said.

 The meeting — only the third of its kind since Aung San Suu Kyi’s government took power in 2016 — follows a deal to allow the UN to enter Rakhine to assess when refugees may be able to return.